yanlifang/InterviewPreparation/interview/jenkins.md

 ## What is Jenkins
 Open source automation server writtein in Java.
-It is used to automate software development process via continous integration and facilitates continuous delivery.
+It is used to automate software development process via continuous integration and facilitates continuous delivery.

 1. Jenkins is a self contained Java-based program, ready to run with packages.
 2. Easy configuration, easy installation.
 Easy set up  and configured via its web interface which includes error checks and built in help.